mhogrefe/malachite/docs/_posts/2022-07-03-exhaustive.md

 (The "from_single" in [`lex_pairs_from_single`](https://docs.rs/malachite-base/latest/malachite_base/tuples/exhaustive/fn.lex_pairs_from_single.html) indicates that both elements of the output pairs come from the same iterator.
 There's also a [`lex_pairs`](https://docs.rs/malachite-base/latest/malachite_base/tuples/exhaustive/fn.lex_pairs.html) function that accepts two iterators.)

 As you can see, lexicographic generation only makes sense if the input iterator has a small number of elements, like `exhaustive_bools`.
-It doesn't work so well for `exhaustive_unsigneds::<u64>`, since you'd have to wait forever to get any pair that doesn't start with 0.
+It doesn't work so well for `exhaustive_unsigneds::<u64>`, since you'd have to wait forever to get to any pair that doesn't start with 0.
 But Malachite does provide [`exhaustive_pairs`](https://docs.rs/malachite-base/latest/malachite_base/tuples/exhaustive/fn.exhaustive_pairs.html) and [`exhaustive_pairs_from_single`](https://docs.rs/malachite-base/latest/malachite_base/tuples/exhaustive/fn.exhaustive_pairs_from_single.html), that work well for any input iterators.
 How do these functions work?

 ## First attempt: the Cantor pairing function